Txchrixo/GeoBrandTopList/README.md

 ## CRUD via cURL or Postman

-You can test the API endpoints using tools like Postman or cURL.
-Make sure your backend is running (via `php artisan serve` on port 7000) and accessible.
-To check it try a http://localhost:7000/api/health request first.
+You can test the API endpoints using like Postman, cURL or whatever.
+Make sure backend is running (via docker-compose up -d) and accessible.
+To begin, try a request to http://localhost:5500/api/v1/login to obtain the access token.

+Once you have it, can make authenticated API requests by including the token in the Authorization header as a Bearer token:

+Authorization: Bearer <access_token>

 ## Stopping and Cleaning Up